CReina22/AMLS_24_25_SN21072628/README.md

     Windows: `.venv\Scripts\activate`
 3. Install the requirement which consists of all libraries
     - `pip install -r requirements.txt`
-4. Type `python main.py` in terminal to run code
+4. Enter `python main.py` into the terminal to run code